nodofilm/iw-osc/README.md

 * Enable/Disable Pan/Tilt/Roll Channels
 * Set the format of Pan/Tilt/Roll Data to:
-    * Raw Integers - The Raw Encoder Data
+    * Raw Integers - The Raw Encoder Data0
     * Cumulative Radians - The wheel data in radians that count rotations
     * Finite Radians - The wheel data in radians from -1.0f to 1.0f
 * Enable/Disable Focus/Iris/Zoom Channels